JasonLocklin/Dissertation/VWM/Methods.md

-placeholders, marking the locations of the previously presented memory sample (i.e., probes did not contain any colour information; Figure \ref{fig_Ch1-task}) One of the placeholders was identified as the target by a bolded outline, distinguishing it from the non-targets (A line thickness of 8 pixels vs. 4 pixels).
+placeholders, marking the locations of the previously presented memory sample (i.e., probes did not contain any colour information; Figure \ref{fig_Ch1-task}) One of the placeholders was identified as the target by a bold-ed outline, distinguishing it from the non-targets (A line thickness of 8 pixels vs. 4 pixels).
 Participants
-were asked to indicate, by external mouse input, the colour of the initial square indicated by the bolded placeholder (Figure
+were asked to indicate, by external mouse input, the colour of the initial square indicated by the bold-ed placeholder (Figure
 \ref{fig_Ch1-task}).
 Unlimited time was given, and the participant could make changes to their response an unlimited number of times until they were satisfied they had accurately indicated the